 A spokesman for the junta did not answer calls seeking comment.

-Activists criticised a five-point agreement that came out of the ASEAN meeting, to end violence, start a dialogue among all parties, accept aid, and appoint a special ASEAN envoy who would be allowed to visit Myanmar.
+Activists criticised the agreement that came out of the ASEAN meeting, a so-called five-point consensus that included an end to violence, starting a dialogue among all parties, accepting aid, and appointing a special ASEAN envoy who would be allowed to visit Myanmar.

 Suu Kyi, 75, has been charged with various offences including violating a colonial-era official secrets act that could see her jailed for 14 years.

-She won the Nobel Peace Prize in 1991, and has led Myanmar's struggle against military rule for decades.
-The won a second term in a November, and even though the election commission said the vote was fair the military, whose candidates suffered humiliating defeats, alleged it was a fraudulent election.
+She won the Nobel Peace Prize in 1991 and has led Myanmar's struggle against military rule for decades.
+Her party won a second term in November.